jnbdotdev/episodecounter-api/README.md

 # Episode Counter API

-This is a simple RESTful API built with Node.js and Express.js to keep track of your favorite TV shows and their episodes.
+This is a simple RESTful API built with Java and Spring to keep track of your favorite TV shows and their episodes.

 ## Features